The Brown measure of a family of free multiplicative Brownian motions: Introduction

-After the first version of this paper was posted on the arXiv, Zhong \cite{Zhong2} posted a preprint that obtains similar results in the additive case, using very different methods.
-Actually, Zhong's results go beyond the additive analog of our results, in that he considers the sum of a rotated elliptic element $Z$ (as in Section \ref{freeBM.sec}) and another element that is freely independent of $Z$ but otherwise arbitrary.
-This is in contrast to our results which rely heavily on the assumption that the element $u$ in (\ref{bsZero}) is unitary.
+Meanwhile, after the first version of this paper was posted on the arXiv, Zhong \cite{Zhong2} posted a preprint that computes the Brown measure of $x_{0}+w_{s,\tau}$, where $x_{0}$ is assumed to be freely independent of $w_{s,\tau}$ but is otherwise arbitrary.
+Zhong's results therefore go well beyond the additive counterpart of our results here, which rely heavily on the assumption that the element $u$ in (\ref{bsZero}) is unitary.
+Zhong uses free probability in place of the PDE\ method.